 I performed on a field where he preached.

 I was on the planning team for a Lausanne Congress, which he founded.
+You can hear his opening address in 1974 by clicking here.

 I performed in the chapel for Far East Broadcasting, founded by Billy Kim, who was the translator for Billy Graham at his largest crusade, in Seoul.